Skip to main content

 What are eFuels?

-eFuels are the global solution to a global challenge - because with eFuels vehicles and plants can be used climate-neutrally worldwide today and in the future.
+eFuels are the global solution to a global challenge - because with eFuels vehicles, ships and planes can be used climate-friendly worldwide today and in the future.

 The fight against climate change is a global challenge and therefore requires global solutions.
-The eFuel Alliance is committed to the EU's 2050 climate protection targets and wants to actively support the transition to sustainable, modern and competitive economies in the EU.
+The eFuel Alliance is committed to the Paris Agreement and EU's 2050 climate protection targets and wants to actively support the transition to sustainable, modern and competitive economies.
 Achieving the ambitious climate protection targets and successfully driving the energy transition requires the use of technological innovations, which can only be ensured through true technology openness.
 These technological solutions must be applicable throughout the EU, but also in regions beyond Europe - regardless of their economic and purchasing power, their topographical conditions or technical requirements.

 Electricity-based eFuels and biogenic synthetic fuels are one such solution.
-They are the alternative to conventional liquid fuels and are therefore ideally suited to reduce CO2 emissions decisively and affordably in the transport and heating market - all the way to climate neutrality.
+They are the alternative to conventional liquid fuels and are therefore ideally suited to reduce CO2 emissions decisively and affordably in many applications - all the way to climate neutrality.

 How are eFuels produced?